Bob Guindon

-Robert Pierre Guindon (born November 19, 1950) is a Canadian former professional ice hockey forward.
+Robert Pierre Guindon (geen-DOH; born November 19, 1950) is a Canadian former professional ice hockey forward.

 As a youth, Guindon played in the 1962 Quebec International Pee-Wee Hockey Tournament with the Saint-Jérôme team.

 Guindon started his World Hockey Association career with the Quebec Nordiques.
 He would also play with the Winnipeg Jets.
+It was Guindon that was named the WHA Playoff MVP of the 1978 WHA playoffs, where he recorded eight goals and five assists for 13 points in nine games played with a +9 as the Jets won the Avco World Trophy.
 After the Jets were absorbed by the National Hockey League in 1979, he would play just six games in the NHL before moving to the Tulsa Oilers in the Central Hockey League.
 He played one more season with the Oilers before retiring.